-The Tensor Foundation has provided funding for the MAA to award grants for projects designed to encourage college and university women or high school and middle school girls to study mathematics.
-The MAA, on behalf of the Tensor Foundation, is soliciting college, university, and secondary mathematics faculty (in conjunction with college or university faculty) and their departments and institutions to submit proposals.
+The Tensor Foundation has provided funding to support projects designed to encourage women from middle school, high school, college, or university levels to study and persist in mathematics.
+On behalf of the Tensor Foundation, the MAA encourages college, university, and secondary mathematics faculty (in conjunction with college or university faculty) and their institutions to submit proposals to the Tensor Women and Mathematics Program.
 Projects may replicate existing successful projects, adapt components of such projects, or be innovative.
-Possible projects, all of which have a strong mathematics component, are to:
+Possible projects, all of which have a strong mathematical component, are to:

 - organize a club for women interested in mathematics or mathematics and science;

 - create a network of women professional mentors who will direct mathematics projects for girls;

 - hold a conference for counselors to prepare them to encourage women and girls to continue to study mathematics;